Octomiro/octopipes/README.md

 workflows and work with workflows in an easy way.
 It allows for instance, adding post-workflow hooks that can clean up GPU memory (or anything else).

-Workflows are defined through the `Workflow` class, each worklfow can contain a chain of `processes` (some common ones are already defined).
+Workflows are defined through the `Workflow` class, each workflow can contain a chain of `processes` (some common ones are already defined).
 Every step of the pipeline is saved and can be used later.
 For easier managements of different outputs, we can provide an output handler for each specific step (Some basic ones are already defined as well such `BboxesHandler` etc.).

-To run multiple worklfows on the same input, you can use the `AggregateFlows` class for that.
+To run multiple workflows on the same input, you can use the `AggregateFlows` class for that.
 The library also provides a way to read datasets and run benchmarks

 To keep `octopipes` ML library agnostic, it does not require `pytorch` or `tensorflow` to be installed